AxeWP/wp-graphql-gravity-forms/README.md

 #### Update a Draft Entry

+The example below shows `updateDraftEntryTextFieldValue`, which can be used for updating the value of a text field.
+Similar mutations exist for other field types, such as `updateDraftEntrySelectFieldValue`, `updateDraftEntryAddressFieldValue`, etc.

 Use the `resumeToken` from the `createGravityFormsDraftEntry` mutation's response.
 It is this draft entry's unique identifier.

 ```graphql